ppy/osu-wiki/news/2017-08-17-happystick-summer-tour-concludes.md

 Congratulations as well to all the Grand Finalists who will also receive prize money to recognize their impressive performance, and to all the third and fourth place finishers who will receive prize money and osu!supporter rewards, respectively.

 If you're interested in more information about the tournament, you can find it [here](https://docs.google.com/document/d/1f2FUWtksvAd95y56CIu7cCyleg0nqeWeva7WB_Y1Wq4/pub).
-The Finals mappools, crafted with care by our amazing mappooling team, are available [here](https://docs.google.com/spreadsheets/d/1DDv3RRV7xkxC9p6fXABtk7dlZZHWGf_4hPpOr7XHSSA/pubhtml), and thanks to the tireless work of the development team you can find public data such as lobby information and mappool statistics at [HappyStickTour.com](http://happysticktour.com/public/).
+The Finals mappools, crafted with care by a fantastic mappooling team, are available [here](https://docs.google.com/spreadsheets/d/1DDv3RRV7xkxC9p6fXABtk7dlZZHWGf_4hPpOr7XHSSA/pubhtml), and thanks to the tireless work of the website developer you can find public data such as lobby information and mappool statistics at [HappyStickTour.com](http://happysticktour.com/public/).

 Finally, thank you: first, to all the participants, who played their hearts out on a huge stage for our entertainment.
 Second, to the incredible staff - referees, mappoolers, admins, and everyone else who played a role - for their hard work in making sure the tournament ran smoothly.
 And last but not least, a massive thank-you to all of the viewers who tuned in weekly to watch the matches, support their favorite players, and to make the HappyStick Summer Tour an incredible experience for all involved.